henriquecscode/mieic_prog_scrabble/README.md

 ### Exchanging Chips
 <p align="justify">
+You can either exchange 1 or 2 chips at a time, and this counts as a full turn: you won't be able to play your new chips until your opponents have a turn first.
 To exchange a chip, one of your plays should be Zz.
 To exchange two, both plays need to be Zz.
 Chip switching is limited by three factors alone: invalid chips, the letter pool and your concentration.
 </p>

 <p align="center">